 Do I Need a Financial Advisor in Fayetteville, NC to Assist With My Small Business Retirement Plan?

-Creating small business retirement plans is not the same thing as setting up a personal account at your local Fayetteville, NC bank.
-While the federal government does not currently obligate any company to offer retirement savings options to workers, some states require employers with a certain number of employees to have a retirement plan.
-Fayetteville, NC retirement consultants that are experienced in helping business owners establish retirement plans are usually needed to not only make sure you get the benefits you're looking for, but that you follow evolving tax and business laws.
+Setting up small business retirement plans is complicated.
+While the federal government does not currently obligate any employer to offer a retirement plan to workers, some states require businesses of a certain size to have a retirement plan.
+Fayetteville, NC retirement consultants that are experienced in helping business owners establish retirement plans are usually needed to not only ensure you get the benefits you're looking for, but that you abide by frequently chancing tax and business laws.

 As your Fayetteville, NC retirement plan consultants for your small business, our financial planners will:

-- Assist you in establishing your plan, including creating a document that complies with IRS code, arranging a trust for plan assets, helping employees understand how specific of the plan apply to their savings, and creating a record keeping system
+- Assist you in setting up your plan, including adopting a written plan, establishing a trust for plan assets, helping employees understand the plan's terms, and creating a record keeping system

-- Help educate your employees on your plan, its benefits, and how it can serve as a part of their continued financial success
+- Help educate your employees on your plan, its benefits, and how it can serve as a important aspect of their continued financial success

-Correct Capital's Fayetteville, NC financial planners are fiduciary advisors, meaning we are legally and ethically obligated to do what's best for you and your employees.
-The only product we offer is trust.
+Correct Capital's Fayetteville, NC financial planners are fiduciary advisors, meaning we are legally and ethically bound to do what's best for you and your employees.
+We work for you, and not our own firm.
 Request a consultation with a member of our advisor team today.

 Common Challenges and Solutions in Small Business Retirement Plans